 Woods was elected with no opposition.
 And at the 1998 meeting, he presided.
 Woods reported, in his native Texan drawl, that he "didn't realize the influence of the Vikings" until recently when he learned that a Viking ship was uncovered in the Canadian River in the panhandle of Texas.
 That, apparently, made the ol' Texas boy mighty proud to hold his office.

 Woods was succeeded as president by then-Los Angeles Municipal Court Presiding Judge Veronica Simmons McBeth.
-She's an African American.
+She’s an African American.
 That is not to say that she necessarily lacks Nordic blood.
 The May 8, 2000 issue of Time Magazine notes that the Vikings "reached Rome, Baghdad, the Caspian Sea, probably Africa too."
-Africa is, after all, just south of Italy — and there is no doubt that the Vikings did reach The Boot.
+Africa is, after all, just south of Italy—and there is no doubt that the Vikings did reach The Boot.

-At the 1999 meeting, McBeth pointed out that among those elected at the first meeting, 10 years earlier, was Mike Smith, a non-lawyer businessman, chosen to be minute secretary.
+At that 1999 meeting, McBeth pointed out that among those elected at the first meeting, 10 years earlier, was Mike Smith, a non-lawyer businessman, chosen to be minute secretary.
 He remained at his post for 10 years, though he attended only one other meeting and never provided a set of minutes.
-She suggested the important task be rotated to some other person, and recommended one of the newest members, Daniel Anderson, who sits on the Wisconsin Court of Appeals, and is half-Norwegian (on his mother's side).
-He was elected to the customary 10-year term.
-So far, he has not attended a meeting nor rendered minutes, but his 10 years is not yet up.

 Then came Schiavelli's turn as president.
 He had practiced for the post by previously serving as president of the Italian American Lawyers Assn.
 It was fitting that someone of Italian heritage be president.
 After all, Italians are born followers of Norwegians.
 Leif Ericson discovered America, around the year 1002, and Chrisopher Columbus followed in his footsteps a half millenium later, utilizing Norse maps.